photo - web

 NGV: National Gallery of Victoria

-A brief overview of the life and works of Mary Meyer.
+A biography of the life and works of Mary Meyer

 Mary Fisher Nanson was born in 1878 in Melbourne.
 She was the second daughter of Edward Nanson, Professor of Mathematics at the University of Melbourne.
 It is more likely that at least her first years were spent in a residence provided on the campus.

-Juliet Peers in Past Present (reference below) says that Mary did not study at the National Gallery School in Melbourne - but in c1902 she spent time at the Westminister School of Art London.
+Juliette Peers in Past Present (reference below) says that Mary did not study at the National Gallery School in Melbourne but in c1902 she spent time at the Westminster School of Art London.

 About Charterisville (see also link below)